Aryalexa/42-b2bRoot/6-Bonus.md

 - Change directory `cd /var/www` to install WP here.
 - Get the download link for the latest version of WP at [wordpress.org/download](https://wordpress.org/download/), choose zip format.
 - Download WP with wget, unzip the package and rename paths.
-- give `html` permissions: 755 (rwx for owner user, r-x for group and others)
+- We already have an `html` directory, let's replace it with `wordpress`: rename them and give `html` 755 permissions (rwx for owner user, r-x for group and others)
 ```
 $ sudo apt install wget zip
 $ cd /var/www